Distinguished Service Award

 Nomination Procedure

-Any SSA member, who is eligible to submit a nomination, may nominate a candidate for this award.
-One two-page nomination letter must be submitted.
-Letters of support are optional.
-Any unsuccessful nomination may be considered again in the following year’s award cycle without resubmission of the nomination package if requested by a nominator before 30 September annual deadline.
-To be reconsidered in subsequent years (beyond the year immediately following the original nomination) a new nomination package must be submitted.
-The Executive Director will contact nominators via email prior to 30 September to confirm willingness for reconsideration of a package for a second year.
+Any unsuccessful nomination may be considered again in the following year’s award cycle without resubmission of the nomination package if requested by a nominator before 30 September of that year.
+To be reconsidered in subsequent years (beyond the year immediately following the original nomination), a new nomination package must be submitted.
+This package should include:

 A signed nominator disclosure form submitted by the chief nominator must be included with every submission.
 Click here to complete the Ethics Disclosure Form for Nominators.